llam15/Web-Server-Client/README.md

 It provides a `clean` target, and `tarball` target to create the submission file as well.

-You will need to modify the `Makefile` to add your userid for the `.tar.gz` turn-in at the top of the file.

 ## web-server.cpp

 Contains all of the code for the web server